 Available to all patients by appointment with a nurse through reception.
 Family Planning can also be discussed at any consultation.

 Drug Misuse Clinic

-Patients with drug problems are seen in partnership with Lifeline at a Wednesday afternoon clinic.
+Patients with drug problems are seen in partnership with Lifeline.
 All patients must be referred by their GP.